patternfly/patternfly-org/packages/patternfly-4/content/get-started/migrate.md

 * Iconography
 * Navigation and masthead

 **Note:** PatternFly 4 provides an updated navigation system.
-If you choose to rework your application’s existing navigation, it’s best to break this work into two steps: one that tackles styles like typography and color, and another for the navigation work.</p>
+If you choose to rework your application’s existing navigation, it’s best to break this work into two steps: one that tackles styles like typography and color, and another for the navigation work.

 Use Sketch to create high fidelity mockups to visualize the changes required and communicate them to development.